Zoe Nicholson

-Zoe Nicholson is a feminist activist, author, and a longtime member of the National Organization for Women.
+Zoe Nicholson is an American feminist activist, author, and a longtime member of the National Organization for Women.
 Openly lesbian, she is known for her work as an independent historian of Alice Paul as well as her role in the campaign for the Equal Rights Amendment.

 Activism and writings

 Feminist work

 Nicholson is a member of the ERA Roundtable, a lifelong member of the National Organization for Women and a member of the Veteran Feminists of America.
 In the summer of 2022, Nicholson was awarded a lifetime achievement award from NOW for her contributions to feminism.
 She is known for her saying, "Suffrage is unfinished business."

 Publications

 In 2003, Nicholson published The Passionate Heart, an account of her experiences with Buddhism in the company of the spiritual teacher Frederick Lenz.
 That same year, she also published Matri, Letters from the Mother which is "a small, very intimate collection of letters from the Divine Mother to the women of the world."